ha3ks/ha3ks.github.io/_posts/2025-08-28-Running-a-FortiGate-In-VMWare.md

 category: Blog
 ---

-It has been some considerable time since I last put up a blog post, this is through no fault of my own I just wanted to go in a different direction for a while.
+It has been some considerable time since I last put up a blog post, I just wanted to go in a different direction for a while, it happens.

 The direction has been confusing and has me wondering what my next steps will be...